 Insert the brand personality on the website

 Throughout the visitor’s experience on the site, they must be able to assimilate the personality of your brand in every detail.
-This is essential to create a connection between brand and consumer.
+This is essential to create a connection between the brand and the consumer.

 So, put some extra thought into the design.
-Align the website layout with your visual identity to convey the values you want to be associated with your brand.
+Align the website layout with your visual identity to convey the values you want to associate with your brand.
 Colors, images, element combinations— all of these things help convey the brand’s personality.

 In addition to the visual language, pay attention to the textual language.
 The tone of voice of the brand must be present in the content of the website.
-If the brand’s personality is relaxed, the texts must follow this mood, for example.
+If the brand has a more relaxed personality, the texts must follow this mood, for example.
 So, unconsciously, the user goes on building the brand image in his mind.

 Link building is more than just an opportunity to earn backlinks.
 For brand awareness, it’s a chance to show a new audience how useful and relevant your brand can be.
 So, use this strategy to increase brand awareness, with valuable content for the audience.

-But do choose your guest posting and co-marketing partners well, okay?
-Look for reliable, popular, quality and authoritative sites that convey relevance to your pages.
-Pay attention also to the potential partners’ brand personality, values and purpose.
+But choose your guest posting and co-marketing partners well, okay?
+Look for reliable, popular, and authoritative sites that add relevance to your pages.
+Also pay attention to the potential partners’ brand personality, values, and purpose.

-When making link building partnerships, remember that your image will be associated with the partner brand.
-Therefore, it is necessary to find partners in line with your values, in order to strengthen your branding, instead of damaging your reputation.
+When establishing link-building partnerships, remember that your image will be associated with the partner brand.
+Therefore, it is necessary to find partners in line with your values, to strengthen your branding, instead of damaging your reputation.